 4. Any rights granted would normally only be for the specific programme and the transmissions/broadcasts proposed to the Festival.
 No archive use will be allowed.
 We normally require a digi-beta copy or HDCam copy of any programme for our own archive (or copy DVD).
 A facility fee is normally payable for Recording on-site.

 5. You cannot include any footage in any sponsored programme or in any form of advertising.
 Please be aware that the words Glastonbury and Glastonbury Festival and the festival logo are registered Trade Marks within the UK, the European Community and elsewhere.
 You may not use these without further permission.
 We will take appropriate action, including legal action, to protect our name, image, reputation and goodwill, and our copyrights.

-You should only film in camping areas with the permission of those you are filming and when it does not inconvenience others, or interfere with their privacy or enjoyment.
+You should only Record in camping areas with the permission of those you are Recording and when it does not inconvenience others, or interfere with their privacy or enjoyment.

 Flying or filming with Unmanned Aerial Vehicles (UAVs, or so-called drones) is not allowed on site before, during or after the Festival – and is prohibited by law.
 We have a working site and the safety of our audience, crew and staff is paramount.